Refinancing: Which Option is for You?

-When you are overwhelmed with so many choices, it may seem as if there are even more refinance programs than borrowers!
-We can guide you to choose the loan program that can fit your needs the best.
-Contact us at (512) 291-6100 to begin the process.
-There are several things to keep in mind as you consider the choices.
+There are not as many loan program choices as there are borrowers, but it seems like it at times!
+We can guide you to locate the refinance loan program that can fit your needs the best.
+Contact us at (512) 291-6100 to get started.
+There are several things to bear in mind while you review the options.

 Are your refinance goals to lower your rate and consequently your mortgage payments?
-If so, getting a low, fixed-rate loan may be a good option for you.
-Maybe you now have a fixed-rate mortgage with a higher rate, or maybe you hold an ARM — adjustable rate mortgage — in which the rate of interest can vary.
-Unlike the ARM, your low fixed-rate mortgage will stay at a certain low rate for the term of your mortgage, even when interest rates rise.
-If you are planning to stay in your home for about five more years, a loan with a fixed rate may be an especially good choice for you.
-But if you do expect to move more quickly, you will need to consider an ARM with a low initial rate to get reduced payments.
+If so, getting a low, fixed-rate loan might be a wise option for you.
+An ARM (Adjustable Rate Mortgage) or a fixed mortgage with a high rate are loan programs that you might want to refinance.
+Different that the ARM, your low fixed rate mortgage stays at a certain low rate for the life of the loan, even as interest rates rise.
+This kind of loan is particularly a wise choice if you aren't planning a move within the next five years or so.
+But if you do expect to sell your home more quickly, you should consider an ARM with a low initial rate to get lower payments.

 Is "cashing out" your main purpose for your refinance?
 Your home needs renovating; your son has been accepted to University and needs tuition; or you are taking your family on a cruise.
 With this in mind, you'll want to qualify for a loan for more than the remaining balance of your current mortgage.So you You will need to qualify for a loan for more than the current balance of your present mortgage loan in that case.
 However, if your loan interest rate is currently high and you've held it for quite a few years, you could be able to achieve your goals without an increase in your mortgage payment.

 Do you have other debt, maybe with a high interest rate, that you'd like to consolidate?
 If you own any debt with high interest (such as credit cards or vehicle loans), you may be able to take care of that debt with a lower rate loan through your refinance, if you have the right amount of equity.